silva-tim/c0523-code-solutions/node-fs-readfile/node-fs-readfile-quiz-notes.md

   A folder of files or other directories that helps organize the things on a computer.

 - What is a relative file path?
-  A path file that starts from the current file and goes from there.
-Starts with ./ or ../ and travels to the destination file starting at the current file.
+  A path to a file that starts from the current directory(current working directory) and goes from there.
+Anything that doesn't start with /

 - What is an absolute file path?
   An absolute path file is a path file that starts at the root of all the paths.
 It doesn't care where the current file is.